ARONGA NUI

 PURPOSE

 He raranga rau tāngata, He rangahau rau kōrero, He rau rangahua ka puta.
-Woven outcomes, binding people
+Woven outcomes through the binding of people, purpose, and possibility.

 The grounding concept of this iho is raranga, to weave.
 The kairaranga (weaver) intertwines not only fibres, but history – binding together narratives and traditions, drawing from the rhythms, patterns, and textures of the taiao.
 Paired with rangahua – ranga (to search) and hua (as an output of energy) — our kaupapa centres on the gathering of people and their knowledge, stories, and methods across time and disciplines, to shape research and textile innovation.